Syvertson-Technologies/OpenAI-API-Interface/README.md

 ## OpenAI Console Access

 This project allows users to access the OpenAI API from their console.
-The project is written in Python and utilizes the openai library.
-It also uses the transformers library, which is required to be installed in order to run the project.
+The project is written in Python and utilizes the openai library, which is required to be installed in order to run the project.

 ## Usage